atomgalaxy/wg21-calltarget/calltarget.md

 In effect, `declcall` is a hook into the overload resolution machinery.

+# Revision History

+0. new paper!
+1. seen as `calltarget` in EWGi
+2. `calltarget` was a bad name, and design refined
+3. Seen in EWG as `declcall`, well received, must come back
+4. Added core wording and got it reviewed, more revisions.
+Added devirtualized pointers to member functions.

 # Motivation and Prior Art

 The language already has a number of sort-of overload resolution facilities: